Government reform of Alexander I

 Soon after Alexander I inherited the throne in 1801, he formed a Privy Committee (Негласный комитет) which consisted of Viktor Kochubey, Nikolay Novosiltsev, Pavel Stroganov and Adam Jerzy Czartoryski.
 Mikhail Speransky took an active part in the Committee, although he was not a formal member.

 The reforms proposed by Speransky were to introduce a parliament and a State Council as legislative and executive bodies of the Tsar and to relieve the Governing Senate of these functions, transforming it to a kind of Supreme Court.
 Speransky even prepared the Constitution project.
-The reforms were stopped by 1810 because of the Napoleonic wars and growing resistance from conservative nobility, as voiced by Nikolai Karamzin.
+The reforms were stopped by 1810 because of the Napoleonic Wars and growing resistance from conservative nobility, as voiced by Nikolai Karamzin.

-On September 8, 1802 Alexander issued the Manifesto according to which following ministries had been founded on the basis of the Administration of State Affairs:
+On September 8, 1802 Alexander issued the Manifesto on the Establishment of Ministries according to which the following ministries had been founded on the basis of the Administration of State Affairs: